On this page

 Internal Capacity and Configuration

 A monoplace chamber designed for one occupant requires a pressure envelope roughly 0.9 to 1.1 meters in diameter.
-A multiplace chamber accommodating six to twelve occupants is an engineered room: structural steel, multiple viewports, individual oxygen delivery per station, a dedicated entry lock, and internal seating.
+A multiplace chamber accommodating two to twelve or more occupants is an engineered room: structural steel, multiple viewports, individual oxygen delivery per station, a dedicated entry lock, and internal seating.
 Each element adds certified engineering scope and proportional cost to the build.

 Control Systems and Safety Engineering